How to determine how much Superior RV Liquid Rubber Roofing you will need:

 Preparation for all surfaces except plywood:

-Using dish detergent and warm water, scrub or power-wash roof and remove as much surface dirt as possible.
+Using laundry detergent and warm water, scrub or power-wash roof and remove as much surface dirt as possible.
 Remove all silicone (nothing adheres to silicone), loose caulking and poorly adhering coatings.
 Flush with clean water and allow to dry completely.

 Preparation for fiberglass: